teads/TeadsSDK-iOS/README.md

 ## TeadsAdPlacementSettings

-* `disableCrashMonitoring()`, disallows the SDK to add battery informations to our logs.
+* `disableCrashMonitoring()`, disallows the SDK to send crash logs to our servers.
-* `disableBatteryMonitoring()`, disallows the SDK to send crash logs to our servers.
+* `disableBatteryMonitoring()`, disallows the SDK to add battery informations to our logs.
-* `disableTeadsAudioSessionManagement()`, if you have custom sound session management you need to disable our audio sessio management and implement the TeadsSoundDelegate.
+* `disableTeadsAudioSessionManagement()`, if you have custom sound session management you need to disable our audio session management and implement the TeadsSoundDelegate.
 {"mode":"full","isActive":false}